nimbly/Syndicate/README.md

 }
 ```

-We would like to route messages to specific handlers based on the `name` field: the name of the event.
+We would like to route messages to specific handlers based on the `name` field in the message: the name of the event.

 We might create a router that looks like this: